azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Seth, Melie, and Doc visit the house in the slums where the one who sent the job request lives</p>
+<p align="center">Seth, Melie, and Doc visit the house in the slums where the one who sent the job request lives.
+The family requested an investigation because their eldest son, Taj, has been infected, but because they are immigrants, their pleas for help are ignored by the Inquisition.
+But just as Seth and company get to work, the bell in the clock tower rings out an order to evacuate.
+Due to its poorly planned construction, Rumble Town's foundation is unstable, so its residents have to move around on a regular basis to keep it balanced.
+And as soon as the part of the town they're in is deserted, a Nemesis appears!</p>
 </td>
 </tr>
 </table>